epimorphics/elda/docs/E1.3.2-SNAPSHOT/reference.md

 configuration.
 Doing so may be as simple as dropping them into the appropriate `webapps` directory.
 You need both .war files; Elda Common contains the LDA-handling Java code and Elda Assets provides styleheets, scripts, css, *etc* which Elda Common refers to or loads.
-There is also an `elda-bundled` artifact whose `elda-bundled.war` combines `elda-common` and `elda-assets` into one item.

 By default, Elda Common assumes that Elda Common's context path is `elda-common` and Elda Assets's context path is `elda-assets`.
 If you